awsdocs/iam-user-guide/doc_source/id_credentials_passwords_enable-user-change.md

 # Permitting IAM users to change their own passwords<a name="id_credentials_passwords_enable-user-change"></a>

+**Note**
+Users with federated identities will use the process defined by their identity provider to change their passwords\.
+As a [best practice](best-practices.md), require human users to use federation with an identity provider to access AWS using temporary credentials\.

 You can grant IAM users the permission to change their own passwords for signing in to the AWS Management Console\.
 You can do this in one of two ways:
 + [Allow all IAM users in the account to change their own passwords](#proc_letalluserschangepassword)\.
 + [Allow only selected IAM users to change their own passwords](#proc_letselectuserschangepassword)\.
 In this scenario, you disable the option for all users to change their own passwords and you use an IAM policy to grant permissions to only some users\.
 This approach allows those users to change their own passwords and optionally other credentials like their own access keys\.